annotation/text-fabric/tf/docs/about/manual.md

 :   `mute` is a pattern that matches all occurrences of the string `mute`.
     Case is not important, and it does not have to be a whole word.

+    hint !!!
+"Case sensitive search"
-    <mark>if the case of letters is important, use the full interface.</mark>
+        If the case of letters is important, use the full interface, where you can switch it on and off.

 Word boundaries
 :   We can reckon with word boundaries: